do1fmd/BV9900Pro-optimization/README.md

 # Common bugs and fixes
 There are some bugs users are facing while working with the phone.
 I collected the bugs and fixes [here](bugfixes.md).

+Unfortunately I could not fix all bugs, yet.
+The still known problems are collected [here](to-fix.md).